aaronparker/aaronparker.github.io/_posts/2019-06-18-user-experience-virtualzation-intune.md

 * this unordered seed list will be replaced by the toc {:toc}

-On the modern Windows 10/11 desktop with Office 365 and Azure AD Premium, application preferences are roamed by two components - the Office 2013+ / Microsoft 365 desktop applications [roam settings when used with Office 365](https://docs.microsoft.com/en-us/previous-versions/office/office-2013-resource-kit/jj733593\(v=office.15\)#roaming-settings-for-office-2013) and when enabled, Enterprise State Roaming [synchronises specific settings](https://docs.microsoft.com/en-us/azure/active-directory/devices/enterprise-state-roaming-windows-settings-reference).
+On the modern Windows 10/11 desktop with Office 365 and Azure AD Premium, application preferences are roamed by two components - the Microsoft 365 desktop applications [roam settings when used with Office 365](https://docs.microsoft.com/en-us/previous-versions/office/office-2013-resource-kit/jj733593\(v=office.15\)#roaming-settings-for-office-2013) and when enabled, Enterprise State Roaming [synchronises specific settings](https://docs.microsoft.com/en-us/azure/active-directory/devices/enterprise-state-roaming-windows-settings-reference).

 Before you ask - yes, [User Experience Virtualization](https://docs.microsoft.com/en-us/windows/configuration/ue-v/uev-for-windows) is still a thing.
 UE-V is a component of Windows 10 Enterprise that can roam a user's application preferences across desktops.
-UE-V works by defining user profile locations specific to an application and importing and exporting those settings into and out of the profile at login /logout or application launch / close.
+UE-V works by defining user profile locations specific to an application and importing and exporting those settings into and out of the profile at login / logout or application launch / close.

 ## Why

-User-driven device provisioning can make a Windows PC, provisioned via Windows Autopilot, ready for the user in about an hour.
+User-driven device provisioning via Windows Autopilot can make a Windows PC ready for the user in about an hour.
 This includes their applications, and preferences I've covered above.

 When a user signs into a new PC, their key Windows and Office settings will sync, but not preferences for any application that Enterprise State Roaming does not manage.

-Application preferences *not* roaming to a newly provisioned PC is likely to be a disruptive experience.
-User Experience Virtualization can be configured to roam those application settings even in a modern management scenario.
+Application preferences *not* roamed to a newly provisioned PC is likely to be a disruptive experience.
+User Experience Virtualization can be configured to roam those application settings on an Azure AD-joined PC using the right synchronisation tool.

 Consider a common example such as Google Chrome.
-Chrome implements its own sync mechanism via Google accounts, but this often means that users will log into Chrome with their personal Google accounts.
-Further, Chrome and ChromeOS can be managed via [Chrome Enterprise](https://cloud.google.com/chrome-enterprise/browser-management/) where it is possible to use Azure AD as the IdP source.
-The browser can then be managed across your PC estate; however, this requires a licensing cost.
-If Google isn't a strategic play, then UE-V can capture Chrome settings and ensure a consistent experience across managed Windows 10 devices.
+Chrome implements its own sync mechanism via Google accounts, but this often means that users will sign into Chrome with their personal Google accounts.
+Chrome and ChromeOS can be managed via [Chrome Enterprise](https://cloud.google.com/chrome-enterprise/browser-management/) where it is possible to use Azure AD as the IdP source.
+The browser can then be managed across your PC estate; however, this requires Google Workspace licensing.
+If Google isn't a strategic play, then UE-V can capture Chrome settings and ensure a consistent experience across managed Windows devices.

+I highly recommend that you migrate from Google Chrome to Microsoft Edge.
+Edge supports signing into the browser with a Microsoft 365 account, enabling the you to better secure corporate credentials, while roaming the end-user's preferences between devices.
+{:.note title="Use Microsoft Edge instead"}

 ## How